hymnis/dsul-python/README.md

 ## CLI client
-Used to communicate with the daemon through TCP IPC.
+Used to communicate with the daemon through IPC.
+TCP/IP or Unix domain socket can be used (TCP/IP is default).

+As module: `python -m dsul.cli [arguments]`
+As package: `dsul-cli [arguments]`

 ### Options